sagemath/trac_to_gh/Issue 2613.md

 # Issue 2613: Moving "all_paths()" to "GenericGraph"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2613

 Original creator: vgermrk